jannis-kiriasis/advisor-finder/README.md

 we can schedule a consultation.

 **Acceptance criteria:**
-- On the client's page, there is a button to open the client’s profile whit the chat
+- On the client's page, the advisor can see the client’s profile whit the chat
 - On the client profile, there is a message form to message the client
 - On the client profile, the advisor can see the client’s details and chat
 - The client must be notified when there is a message to read